-The ability to collate information and communicate it efficiently is an essential graduate skill and will be one of the things the graduate employer will be looking for.
+The ability to collate information and communicate it efficiently is an essential graduate skill and will be one of the things a graduate employer will be looking for.

 Even Sir David Attenborough needed some practice before he perfected his presenting style.
-The pitfalls are generally speaking too fast, too quiet and not looking at the camera.
-We naturally speed up our articulation when nervous which will risk the reviewers not understanding you.
+Common mistakes include speaking too fast or too quietly and not looking at the camera.
+We naturally speed up our articulation when nervous which can pose the risk of the interview reviewers not understanding you.
 Copy the style of YouTubers - if they have millions of views you know they're doing something right.

-The handy advantage of video applications over a face to face interviews is you can have notes off-camera to help you.
-Put up a large board with SPEAK SLOWLY and examples of times you’ve led a team, communicated effectively, performed a marketing task or whatever else the company might ask of you.
-Though don’t be a numpty and stare doggedly at the notes as they’ll know what you’re doing.
+The handy advantage of the video interview over their face-to-face counterpart is that you can have notes off-camera to help you.
+Put up a large board behind the camera with SPEAK SLOWLY written on it as well as examples of times you’ve led a team, communicated effectively, performed a marketing task or whatever else the company might ask of you.
+Remember not to start at your notes the whole time, though, as an interviewer will quickly catch on to what you're doing.

 3. Eliminate all technical hitches